bayhiker/issuenote/README.md

 # issuenote

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Github app to add note to a web page, saving notes to github issues
+> A GitHub App to add note to a web page, saving notes to github issues

 ## Setup